top of page

 Interested in Volunteering?

 If you're passionate about supporting the neurodiverse community and want to be part of a fun, inclusive event, join us as a volunteer.
-Stay tuned for volunteer signups!

 Interested in Sponsoring or Being a Vendor?